NorSC/supervisor-search/_supervisors/bing-zhai-1.md

   ### **PPG-based Ambulatory Atrial Fibrillation Monitoring Algorithm Development**

   Atrial fibrillation (AF) is the most common cardiac arrhythmia and a major risk factor for stroke.
 Diagnosis is usually made by observing an electrocardiogram (ECG), which is usually measured using a cardiac event recorder, such as Holter monitor, or chest patch.
 Photoplethysmography (PPG) is an emerging technology that enables non-invasive heart rhythm measurement through optical sensing.
 Continuous and accurate detection of AF from PPG has the potential to transform low-cost consumer wearable devices into clinically useful medical monitoring tools in a mass scale.
-In this work, you will develop deep learning models to continuously and accurately detect AF episodes in PPG collected in an ambulatory free-living setting.
+In this work, you will develop deep learning models or an app to continuously and accurately detect AF episodes in PPG collected in an ambulatory free-living setting.

   Some Example works: